Theme

 PaddleOCR is a document AI toolkit built around OCR, document parsing, and structured extraction from PDFs and images, with the official project explicitly framing it for LLM-ready and agent-ready workflows.

 The official repository presents PaddleOCR as a broad OCR and document AI engine rather than a narrow demo model, with multilingual text recognition, document parsing, deployment options, and structured outputs such as Markdown and JSON.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms, setup needs, and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is